-Employees.
+- 2.8 Employees.
 Any employee of the City, when requested by the Mayor, shall attend any meeting of the City Council and, if requested to do so, such employee may present information relating to matters before the City Council.
-Members of the City Council may request presentations by particular staff members, but the Mayor or designee will determine the staff spokesperson for providing information for a particular agenda item at the City Council meeting.

-Executive Session.
-All matters discussed in Executive Session, as authorized by the Texas Open Meetings Act, may be deemed confidential by law.
-Participants authorized to attend Executive Sessions are not required to make public disclosure concerning the matters discussed in Executive Session.
+Members of the City Council may request presentations by particular staff members, but the Mayor will determine the staff spokesperson for providing information for a particular agenda item at the City Council meeting. - 2.9 Executive Session.
+All matters discussed in Executive Session, as authorized by the Texas Open Meetings Act, are deemed confidential by law.
 It shall be the policy of the City Council that the Mayor, individual Councilmembers, the City Attorney, City Secretary and others who are authorized to attend Executive Sessions shall not make disclosure of confidential matters where the information has not been released to the general public.
 The presiding officer may be authorized to issue a statement regarding confidential matters upon approval of same by the City Council.
 The Mayor shall open and close an executive session at the location noted on the official agenda notice posted in compliance with the Texas Open Meetings Act.
-For purposes of regular agenda meeting postings, the opening and closing of an Executive Session shall be held in the Council Conference Room of City Hall.
+For purposes of regular agenda meeting postings, the opening and closing of an Executive Session shall be done in the Council Conference Room of City Hall.
 When the City is involved in litigation or a legal dispute, Councilmembers shall not comment on settlements, appeals, or other issues related to the subject until the matter is resolved.
 The City Attorney shall be authorized to provide any public responses or comments as needed on matters involving litigation.